This post contains affiliate links. I will earn a small commission, at no extra cost to you, if you make a purchase through these links.

-You can use ANY cabinet!
-Even if the walls are not glass, it won’t matter if you add grow lights.
+You can use ANY cabinet, not just one from Ikea!
+Even if the walls are not see-through, it won’t matter once you add grow lights.
 Whichever one you choose it should have a door that closes shut if you want to take advantage of the humidity that a real greenhouse provides.

 If you’ve decided to go with an Ikea cabinet, there are a few different models in their “Display Cabinet” section.
 The ones that are most often used for greenhouse cabinets are: